-In the City of Bryan's latest published Consolidated Annual Performance Evaluation Report (CAPER), the following summary of accomplishments was presented for the 2014-15 program year.
+In the City of Bryan's latest published Consolidated Annual Performance Evaluation Report (CAPER), the following summary of accomplishments was presented for the 2015-16 program year.

-- Provided homebuyers counseling to approximately 57 clients and down payment assistance to 9 eligible citizens using federal grant money. - Provided technical assistance to 7 different private developers (for-profit and non-profit) of affordable housing by new construction and rehabilitation activities. - Provide technical assistance through code enforcement actions resulting in approximately 2,429 cases to address clean up, and/or elimination of spot slum/blight. - Provided funding to 6 public service agency programs and technical assistance to approximately 14 agencies to increase access to services. - Completion of two voluntary clearance/demolition of dilapidated, vacant structures onto eliminate blight and promote redevelopment. - Provided housing assistance to 67 completed minor repair projects to address deficiencies and improve housing stock for low-income homeowners. - Provided housing assistance through major rehabilitation/reconstruction with 2 projects competed and 3 other units under construction, but not completed. - Provide housing development management and oversight of four completed units (general funds) and provided down payment assistance to three qualified eligible households (CDBG). - Prepared bids and initiated development of one single family owner occupied home (Habitat contract). - Completed development (provided development management oversight) of the 2nd Phase of Castle Heights Subdivision to accommodate Habitat for Humanity housing development. - Provided for citizen input through 5 public hearings at 2 separate advisory committee meetings and held another 12 public meetings in conjunction with two separate program advisory committees. - Staff served on and provided technical assistance to multiple other (non-PSA funded) agencies in advancement of the city's community development goals and objectives. - Developed the 2015-19 Five-Year Consolidated Plan and 2015 Annual Action Plan.
+- Provided homebuyers counseling to approximately 11 clients and down payment assistance to 9 eligible citizens using federal grant money. - Provided technical assistance to 8 different private developers (for-profit and non-profit) of affordable housing by new construction and rehabilitation activities. - Provide technical assistance through code enforcement actions resulting in approximately 3,817 cases to address clean up, and/or elimination of spot slum/blight. - Provided funding to 5 public service agency programs and technical assistance to approximately multiple other agencies to increase access to services. - Using grant funds, completion of 2 voluntary demolitions of dilapidated, vacant structures to eliminate blight and promote redevelopment.
+An additional demolition was carried out using non-grant funds. - Provided housing assistance to 62 completed minor repair projects to address deficiencies and improve housing stock for low-income homeowners. - Provided housing assistance through major rehabilitation/reconstruction with 2 projects competed and 3 other units under construction, but not completed. - Prepared bids and initiated development of one single family owner occupied home (Habitat contract).

+- Provided for citizen input through 4 AAP related public hearings at 2 separate advisory committee meetings and held 15 public meetings in conjunction with two separate program advisory committees. - Staff served on and provided technical assistance to multiple other (non-PSA funded) agencies in advancement of the city's community development goals and objectives. - Developed the 2016 Annual Action Plan.